-ES 1 The National Policy Planning Framework places a clear obligation on local planning authorities to assess the need for housing in their area.
+ES 1 The National Planning Policy Framework places a clear obligation on local planning authorities to assess the need for housing in their area.
 Under the title 'Delivering a wide choice of high quality homes', the Framework states that:

-'local planning authorities should use their evidence base to ensure that their Local Plan meets the full objectively assessed needs for market and affordable housing in the housing market area' (paragraph 47, our emphasis);
+'use their evidence base to ensure that their Local Plan meets the full, objectively assessed needs for market and affordable housing in the housing market area, as far as is consistent with the policies set out in this Framework, including identifying key sites which are critical to the delivery of the housing strategy over the plan period' (paragraph 47, our emphasis).